compulim/iter-fest/README.md

 ### Producer-consumer queue

-`IterableWritableStream` is a push-based producer-consumer queue and designed to decouple the flow between a producer and consumer.
+`IterableWritableStream` is a push-based producer-consumer queue designed to decouple the flow between a producer and multiple consumers.
 The producer can push a new job at anytime.
 The consumer can pull a job at its own convenience via for-loop.

 `IterableWritableStream` supports multiple consumers and continuation:

 - Multiple consumers: when 2 or more consumers are active at the same time, jobs will be distributed across all consumers in a round robin fashion when possible
-- Continuation: when the last consumer disconnected while producer keep produce new jobs, the next consumer will pick up where the last consumer left
+- Continuation: when the last consumer disconnected while producer keep pushing new jobs, the next consumer will pick up where the last consumer left

 Compare to pull-based queue, a push-based queue is easy to use.
 However, pull-based queue offers better flow control as it will produce a job only if there is a consumer ready to consume.

-For a full-featured producer-consumer queue that supports flow control, use `ReadableStream` instead.

 ```ts
 const iterable = new IterableWritableStream();